-In addition, I also did a quick “basic” comparison of this laptop with my MacBook Pro 2018 model.
-You can find the correlation at the bottom of this article.
+In addition, I also made a brief comparison of this laptop with my MacBook Pro 2018 model.
+You will find the correlation at the end of this article.

 X Pro comes with a mesmerizing 13.9-inch display with a resolution of 3000 x 2000 pixels and an aspect ratio of 2:3 with skinny side bezels.
 It looks simply stunning from all angles.
 The screen to body ratio is 91%, and quite honestly, I haven’t seen any laptops in this price range that would offer a brightness level of 450 nits, and that would cover 100% of the sRGB.

 The contrast ratio of 1500:1 and 260 pixels per inch density makes for bright colors and amazing details.
 The 260PPI is not quite up to the quality of a Retina display, but it is far better than what you would find on many other similarly priced laptops.
 Additionally, considering the size of 13.9 inches, you won’t be able to see any difference in visual clarity between 260PPI and 300PPI with naked eyes.

-In order to achieve 91% screen to body ratio, Huawei had to make a few changes with the front camera.
+To achieve 91% screen to body ratio, Huawei had to make a few changes with the front camera.
 In Matebook X Pro, the front camera is located on the keyboard instead of the display.
 Some other noticeable features are a 10-point touch-sensitive display which is made up of Gorilla glass.
-Furthermore, the screen comes with an anti-fingerprint coating, and the hinges are sturdy which really adds to the touchscreen experience.
+Furthermore, the screen comes with an anti-fingerprint coating, and the hinges are sturdy, which adds to the touchscreen experience.

 Overall you get a fantastic display that looks great, is reliable, and is easy to use.